John Hart (baseball): Atlanta Braves

 Soon after his Rangers contract expired, the Atlanta Braves announced Hart had signed with the organization as senior advisor for baseball operations, similar to the position Hart held with the Rangers.
 Hart and long-time Braves executive John Schuerholz had been friends since long before the Braves and Indians met in the 1995 World Series.

 On September 22, 2014, Hart was named as the Braves interim general manager after the Braves released incumbent Frank Wren.

 On October 23, 2014, the Braves promoted Hart to president of baseball operations.
 The team, at the time stuck in the lower reaches of the National League East Division, was in the midst of a "reset" which saw them significantly strengthen their young pitching talent, though the rebuild came at a cost.
 Major League Baseball began to investigate the club's practices in signing amateur players from international markets.
-The probe resulted in the resignation and subsequent lifetime ban of Hart's subordinate, general manager John Coppolella, and the one-year suspension of the club's scouting director.
+The probe resulted in the resignation and subsequent lifetime ban of Hart's subordinate, general manager John Coppolella, who was later reinstated, and the one-year suspension of the club's scouting director.
 Hart was not directly implicated in nor sanctioned for the scandal; however, he resigned in its wake on November 17, 2017.
 The following season, 2018, saw the Braves improve significantly on the field, winning 90 games (an 18-game upswing from 2017) to capture the division championship under their new management team.

+Managerial Record

 Personal life

 Hart and his wife Sandi have been married since 1970.